Northernwindss/SQL-I/README.md

 - Normalization: to create structure out of data, or to organize it so that the result of getting info is unambiguous.
 - Schema: The outline for the data, Normalizing your data creates a Schema.

+### Data Relations

+- many to many
+- one to many
+- one to one

 ## Normalize/schema Practice

 ### Naming Conventions